Possession (1981 film): Home media

 Although the film was banned from distribution in the United Kingdom, it was later released uncut on VHS and DVD in 2000 by Anchor Bay Entertainment.
 In 2014, Mondo Vision released a region-free Blu-ray of the film featuring the uncut version.
 This release was available in a standard special edition, as well as a limited edition numbered to 2,000 units.

+The Australian distributor Umbrella Entertainment released a region-free Blu-ray edition in 2022, followed by a 4K UHD Blu-ray on 25 October 2023.

 Reception

 Critical reception

 Possession received lukewarm critical response when it was initially released in the summer of 1981.
 Derek Malcolm of The Guardian stated that, while Żuławski displayed talent and the special effects were unforgettable, the film itself was far too serious for its own good.
 Dennis Schwartz from Ozus' World Movie Reviews gave the film a grade of "C+", calling it "[an] uncompromising demented cult oddity".
 Leonard Maltin wrote of the film: "Adjani 'creates' a monster, to the consternation of husband Neill, lover Bennent—and the viewer", ultimately deeming the film a "confusing drama of murder, horror, intrigue, though it's all attractively directed".
 Vincent Canby of The New York Times wrote, "At times, the living-color Possession recalls Roman Polanski's black-and-white Repulsion, though only because Miss Adjani is required to slice up as many male victims as Catherine Deneuve did in the earlier, far better film."

 Variety gave the film a positive review, praising Żuławski's direction, symbolism, and pacing, writing "mass of symbols and unbridled, brilliant directing meld this disparate tale into a film that could get cult following on its many levels of symbolism and exploitation".

 Harry Haun of the New York Daily News alternately panned the film, awarding it one-and-a-half out of four stars and writing that Adjani's "prize-winning mad-act is impossible to appraise because the film it's in is outlandishly unhinged as well...
 Just about any dialogue accompanying this mess would seem ludicrous".
 The Philadelphia Daily News's Joe Baltake deemed the film a "boringly camp-elegante attempt by a group of reputable French, German and Polish filmmakers" and assessed Adjani's performance as "babbling, incoherent yet arresting".
 In his review, however, Baltake conceded that the truncated version of the film he had seen—cut by approximately 50 minutes—may have contributed to the film's incoherency.
+Writer Maitland McDonagh believed the film's initial release in America where it was marketed as a straight horror film and screened in grindhouse theaters was a mistake, and it should have instead been released in art house theaters where it would have gained a better reception.